 Labor is traumatic to the body whether you have a vaginal delivery or a cesarean.
 Postpartum swelling can show up in your hands, feet, ankles, arms, legs, face, perineum, or incision site (depending on which route you gave birth).
 This is truly normal and will take time to clear up.

-We will be discussing things that can speed the process along, however it is important to be aware that there are some instances where postpartum swelling is not normal and could be a sign that something is wrong.
+We will be discussing things that can speed the process along, however it is essential to be aware that there are some instances where postpartum swelling is not normal and could be a sign that something is wrong.

 When is postpartum swelling not normal?